-I will be represented in this complaint by: (check one - representative must sign on appropriate line.
-If complainant is represented by the UFF or legal counsel, all University communications should go to the complainant's representative.):
+appropriate line.
+If complaina complaint by: (check one - representative must sign on nt is represented by the UFF or legal counsel, all University the complainant's representative.):

 UFF

 Legal Counsel

-\\\\\Myself
+Myself

-I UNDERSTAND AND AGREE THAT BY FILING THIS COMPLAINT, I WAIVE WHATEVER RIGHTS I MAY HAVE UNDER CHAPTER 120 OF THE FLORIDA STATUTES WITH REGARD TO THE MATTERS I HAVE RAISED HEREIN AND UNDER ALL OTHER UNIVERSITY PROCEDURES WHICH MAY BE AVAILABLE TO ADDRESS THESE MATTERS.
+RIGHTS I MAY HAVE UNDER TO THE MATTERS I HAVE THAT BY FILING THIS COMPLAINT, I WAIVE WHATEVER CHAPTER 120 OF THE FLORIDA STATUTES WITH REGARD RAISED HEREIN AND UNDER ALL OTHER UNIVERSITY OF AVAILABLE TO ADDRESS THESE MATTERS.

-This complaint was filed with the Provost's or Designee's Office on \\\\\\ by (check one) mail (certified or registered, restricted delivery, return receipt requested) \\\\\\; personal delivery \\\\\; other (specify) \\\\\;
+by (check one) mail (cert with the Provost's or Designee's Office on ified or registered, restricted delivery, return receipt ; personal delivery; other (specify)

 Signature of Complainant